The following composites and details should help explain the context of the CCTV footage from the November 3rd ballot count in Fulton County, Georgia.

 - Sitting and waiting – the four ballot transport boxes set under the table without being processed.
 This is despite the fact that Jones (the election supervisor) knew about them and had plenty of processing capacity to scan them hours earlier.

 - Ready but not willing – the ballots were pre-processed.
 They were ‘taken out’ of their mailing envelopes, certified as valid, and were ready to be scanned.
 Yet, Jones decided to deviate from the ballot processing procedure and set them aside.
 Storing these ballots under the table doesn’t match the other ballot storage patterns.
 Ruby can also be seen supervising the placement of the boxes under the table and It certainly seems like she has some affinity to them.

-- Manager vs. worker– Jones spent part of his day personally unpacking ballot envelopes instead of supervising the floor and improving the ballot scanning performance and accuracy.
-He himself was doing the manual pre-processing despite having excess worker capacity for this function.
+- Manager vs. worker– Jones (the ‘man in red’ in Image 1) spent part of his day personally unpacking ballot envelopes instead of supervising the floor and improving the ballot scanning performance and accuracy.
+Why was he himself doing the manual pre-processing despite having excess worker capacity for this function?

 - The transformation – When Jones got the call to re-mobilize the ballot count, his otherwise laid back team which has been scanning an average of 20K ballot per day (see Audio 1), suddenly, transformed into Olympic sprinters who were able to increase their output capacity in a record time.
-This raises some questionreasons about the sudden outburst in motivation?
+This raises some questions about the sudden outburst in motivation.